nanagajui/amazingminds/README.md

 Ensure secure storage and handling of user credentials.
 Integrate LLM Functionality:

-Set up a local server to host the chosen LLM (e.g., OpenAI's GPT).
+Set up a server to host the chosen LLM (e.g., open source model).
 Develop mechanisms for sending student prompts to the LLM and receiving responses.

 # LLM Response Processing & Delivery:

-Crate logic to analyze LLM responses and tailor them to individual student needs based on their user profile:
+Create logic to analyze LLM responses and tailor them to individual student needs based on their user profile:
 Pre-Prompt Engineering: Craft specific pre-prompts to guide the LLM towards generating suitable responses.
 This is essential for tailoring tone, complexity, and format.

   Example for Dyslexia: